Symmetry detection in biological assemblies#

 - Reduce computational cost by simulating only the unique asymmetric unit.

-- Guide molecular-design of symmetric nanomaterials or mutagenesis targets.
+- Guide molecular design of symmetric nanomaterials or mutagenesis targets.

 Supported Symmetry Types#